yogeshnarayanan/react-redux-amplitude/README.md

 # react-redux-amplitude

-Amplitude analytics integration for redux
+Amplitude analytics integration for redux.
+A simple middleware to log amplitude events from redux action

 ## Installation